aws-samples/amazon-q-business-code-analysis/README.md

     2. `ProjectName`: The project name you want to use, i.e. Langchain-Agents.
     3. `GitRepositoryUrl`: The URL of the repository you want to analyze, i.e. https://github.com/aws-samples/langchain-agents.git.
     4. `IdcArn`: The ARN of the Identity Center you want to use to create the Amazon Q for Business application.
 You can find the ARN under Settings in the AWS Console under IAM Identity Center.
+    5. `CognitoDomainPrefix`: The unique cognito prefix identifier that you choose, which is then combined with a fixed AWS Cognito domain that will be used for Authorization.
     5. `SshSecretName`: (Optional) The name of the secret in Secrets Manager that contains the SSH key for the repository.
 If none just leave this as the default 'None.'
     6. `SshUrl`: (Optional) The SSH URL of the repository you want to analyze, i.e. git@github.com:aws-samples/langchain-agents.git.
 If none just leave this as the default 'None.'